About Us

 Jael’s Credentials

-I’m a certified Life Coach (CPCC), Agile Team Coach and Facilitator, and Gallup Strengths Coach with over 500 coaching hours under my belt.
-I’ve spent more than 20 years in Human Insights across Unilever and various research and media agencies, which means I know how to listen — really listen — beneath the surface of what someone is saying.
+I’m a certified Life Coach (CPCC), Agile Team Coach and Facilitator, and Gallup Strengths Coach with over 500 coaching hours.
+I’ve spent more than 20 years in Innovation and Insights — across Unilever and research and media agencies — and the past five years building my own consulting practice, which means I know how to ask the questions that unlock what someone is really trying to say.

 My clients describe me as compassionate and kind, and also as fearless and challenging.
 I flex easily between the two, always in service of what the client actually needs.